 In the district court, the hearing begins with the prosecutor’s reading out the indictment listing the charges.
 The defendant then states how he or she pleads.
 Next, the defendant is examined – first by the prosecutor and then by the defence counsel.
 The defendant does not have a duty to testify or answer questions in court.

 When the defendant has finished testifying, the witnesses are brought into the courtroom – one at a time.
-The witnesses are usually examined first by the prosecution and then by the defence.
+The witnesses are usually examined first by the prosecutor and then by the defence.

 Any documents with a bearing on the case, such as medical reports or criminal records, are read out by the prosecutor when all witnesses have testified.